marknelsonengineer/empire/DESIGN.md

 This document will discuss the thinking behind several of these decisions.

+Here's an interesting question:  What would a Microkernel-based Empire look like?

 ## The Choice of Language
 Empire was originally written in [C].
 [An examination of the source] will both awe and terrify most programmers.
 They really did an excellent job with the tools